theandrew168/bronzebeard/docs/README.md

 The Bronzebeard assembly syntax also supports basic comments.
 Single-line comments can be intermixed with the source code by using the `#` character.
 Multi-line comments are not supported at this point in time.
-You can always use multiple single-line comments to construct larger blocks.
+You can always emulate multi-line comments by using multiple single-line comments to construct larger blocks.

 ### Labels
 Labels are single-token items that end with a colon such as `foo:` or `bar:`.